U.S. Employer’s Guide to Hiring International Students

 Hiring an F-1 International Graduate for a Full-Time Internship or Employment — Initial 12 month OPT

 Post-completion Optional Practical Training (OPT) is work authorization that allows F-1 status students who have graduated to gain practical work experience related to their major field of study.

 Duration: 12 months for F-1 students (Please note, any approved pre-completion OPT will be deducted from the 12 months OPT period.)

 Employer Role: Applying for OPT is solely the responsibility of the student and therefore requires no action on the part of the hiring organization.
 OPT can be granted to the student with or without an offer of employment.

 Cost and Processing Time: There is no cost to the employer.
-The international student services processes the student’s OPT documentation.
 The USCIS processing time for OPT takes an average of 60 days but can take up to 3-4 months during peak OPT processing season (starting in February each year); therefore, students are encouraged to apply as early as 90 days prior to graduation.
 The new employee must have the EAD card in hand to start work.